customerio/RemoteHabits-iOS/docs/dev-notes/DEVELOPMENT.md

 After you run this command above, you will see a message about a few different CLI tools to install on your machine.
 Follow those instructions to install the tools.

+3. You need to authenticate with the Customer.io SDK.
+Run `cp "Remote Habits/Env.swift.example" "Remote Habits/Env.swift"` and then modify the values in the `Remote Habits/Env.swift` file with credentials for a Customer.io Workspace you want to send data to.
+This file is ignored for git so don't worry about sharing your keys.

 # Setup code signing (internal team member)

 1. Download the file `gc_keys.json` from 1Password.
 Download this file to the root directory of the Remote Habits iOS source code.